 Always refer to the instructions on the packaging of your specific pill to ensure you’re following the best procedure and are protected.

-Just a note: if you miss a sugar pill, then there’s no need for concern.
+Oh, and another quick note: if you miss a sugar pill, there’s no need for concern.

 In fact, some packs don’t even have sugar pills.
-Sugar pills contain no hormones and serve the purpose of only keeping you in the habit of taking the daily pill and keeping you on track when it comes time to start a new pack of hormonal pills.
+Sugar pills contain no hormones and serve the purpose of only keeping you in the habit of taking the daily pill so that you stay on track when it comes time to start a new hormonal pill pack.

-If you’re taking the mini pill, your contraception has lower levels of hormones, meaning if you miss a mini pill by even three hours it may reduce the effectiveness .
+Then, the above advice doesn't apply.
+If you’re taking the mini pill, your contraception has lower levels of hormones, meaning if you miss it by even 3 hours it may reduce the effectiveness .

-It’s absolutely necessary to use a backup form of contraception for at least two days if you miss one of your mini pills.
+It’s absolutely necessary to use a backup form of contraception for at least 2 days if you miss 1 of your mini pills.

-There are a range of potential side effects that come with The Pill.
-For the most part, they aren’t incredibly serious and should subside after your body adjusts, usually within one month.
+There is a range of potential contraceptive pill side effects.
+The good news is, for the most part, they aren’t incredibly serious and should subside after your body adjusts, usually within a month.

-Similarly to what happens when taking the sugar pills in your pack, the lower dosage or lack of estrogen can trigger the body to release the uterine wall and cause spotting.
+Some women experience breakthrough bleeding during their cycle if they choose low-dose pills or mini pills.
+Similar to what happens when taking the sugar pills in your pack, the lower dosage or lack of oestrogen can trigger the body to release the uterine wall and cause spotting.

-The truth is, there is actually no link between weight gain and oral contraceptive.
-What there is, however, is a link between increased levels of estrogen and fluid retention .
-Tricky, eh?
+What there is, however, is a link between increased levels of oestrogen and fluid retention .

-If you notice a rapid increase on the scale within the first few weeks of taking the pill, without any major changes to diet and exercise, it’s most likely fluid rather than fat.
+If you notice a rapid increase on the scale within the first few weeks of taking the pill, without any major changes to diet and exercise, it’s most likely fluid.
 As you maintain your normal health habits, you’ll notice your body will adjust and you’ll gradually make your way back toward the norm.

-While The Pill can cause benign lumps to occur in your breasts, studies have actually shown a decrease in hospitalisation for the treatment of these non-cancerous growths amongst women who take the pill .
+While the pill can cause benign lumps to occur in your breasts, studies have shown a decrease in hospitalisation for the treatment of these non-cancerous growths among women who take the pill .

 However, know your boobs, ladies!
-Keep tabs on anything that feels out of the ordinary and when in doubt, see your doc.
+Keep tabs on anything that feels out of the ordinary and when in doubt, see your doctor.

 While it may occur when you first start taking the pill, nausea is more commonly a result of emergency contraceptive use than regular birth control.

-Because The Pill reduces the levels of androgens in your system, it can unfortunately have the adverse effect of lowering your sex drive, with about 15% of women reporting changes to their libido .
+The pill reduces the levels of androgens in your system, so it can lower your sex drive, with about 15% of women reporting changes to their libido .

-Testosterone is the major androgen associated with our sexual urges, and our bodies naturally ups its production during ovulation to encourage frisky business at prime fertilisation time.
+Testosterone is the major androgen associated with sexual urges, and your body naturally increases its production during ovulation to encourage frisky business at prime fertilisation time.

 There are some less common, albeit more serious, side effects involved with the pill.
-Similarly to the above, the majority should subside, however, if any of the symptoms listed in this article persist or really strike you as out of the ordinary, speak to your doctor ASAP.
+Similarly to the above, the majority should subside.
+However, if any of these symptoms persist or really strike you as out of the ordinary, speak to your doctor ASAP.

-Increased risk of headaches and migraines is more common in users of the combined pill, so if you’re already susceptible, choosing the mini pill or a lower dose combined pill may be best.
+Increased risk of headaches and migraines is more common in users of combination pills, so if you’re already susceptible, choosing the mini pill or a lower dose combined pill may be best.

-Migraines are characterised by severe pain and throbbing, and can be accompanied by nausea, vomiting, and extreme sensitivity to light.
-They last from hours to days.
+Migraine headaches affect 24% of women of reproductive age and can be completely debilitating .
+They can last from hours to days, are characterised by severe pain and throbbing, and can be accompanied by nausea, vomiting, and extreme sensitivity to light.

-If you begin suffering migraines after starting birth control, speak to your doctor immediately, as it may signal an increased risk of stroke and it’s best to seek an alternative option.
+If you begin suffering migraines after starting birth control, speak to your doctor immediately as it may signal an increased risk of stroke and it’s best to seek an alternative contraceptive option.

 Truthfully, the links between oral contraceptives and mood changes are understudied.

-Keeping in mind your levels are elevated continuously whilst using contraceptives, there is a slightly higher chance to experience feelings of depression, anxiety or fear, with about four to 10% of women reporting negative changes to their mood .
+Keeping in mind that your levels are elevated continuously whilst using contraceptives, there is a slightly higher chance to experience feelings of depression, anxiety or fear, with about 4-10% of women reporting negative changes to their mood .

-While some studies show a link between breast cancer and birth control pills, they also show that risk increases slightly in women who use the pill for more than five years.
-However, the risk is ultimately small, increasing from about one times higher to 1.6 times higher .
+While some studies show a link between breast cancer and birth control pills, they also show that risk increases slightly in women who use the pill for more than 5 years.
+However, the risk is ultimately small, increasing from about 1 time higher to 1.6 times higher .

-The FDA (Food and Drug Association) has reviewed a selection of studies identifying an increased risk of developing blood clots, including DVT, in women taking birth control pills containing progestin.
-The FDA found the risk at about three to five times higher than the average healthy, non-pregnant, non-birth-control-taking woman .
+The FDA has reviewed a selection of studies identifying an increased risk of developing blood clots, including DVT, in women taking birth control pills containing progestin.
+The FDA found the risk at about 3-5 times higher than the average healthy, non-pregnant, non-birth-control-taking woman .

 You may be predisposed to blood clots if you’ve had surgery, trauma to the body or brain, pregnancy, hormonal therapy or are immobile.

-In fact, a study out of UPenn showed 81% of subjects achieving pregnancy within a year of stopping the pills.
+In fact, a study out of UPenn showed 81% of subjects achieved pregnancy within a year of stopping the pill .

 In some women, their menstrual cycle may take some time to return to normal after stopping the pill .
-If your cycle hasn’t returned after three months, speak with your doctor.
+If your cycle hasn’t returned after 3 months, speak with your doctor.

-However, there are a number of other factors that can affect your fertility rates, so even while you’re adamantly preventing pregnancy in your early years, be sure you’re staying on top of your overall fertility knowledge if you do want kids one day.
+However, there is a number of other factors that can affect your fertility rates such as iron levels, thyroid health, age, and lifestyle, so even while you’re adamantly preventing pregnancy in your early years, be sure you’re staying on top of your overall fertility knowledge if you do want kids one day.

 That’s a whole lot of information, but all up, it’s super important to know the facts before you jump in, and that goes for just about anything.

-Every body is completely unique and there’s no one-size-fits all solution.
-Assess what’s most important to you in terms of your contraceptive choices and speak to your doctor or get in touch with one of our Kin GPs.
+All bodies are completely unique and there is no one-size-fits-all solution.
+Assess what’s most important to you in terms of your contraceptive choices and speak to your doctor or get in touch with one of our Kin practitioners.
 We can help you make a choice that’s right for you.